iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

                         |- 22.tar.bz2   # <- day (file name is: <day>.tar.bz2)
 ```

-    If you prefer a different backup root directory, please open
+If you want to use another directory to store backup files, please open file
 `backup_sogo.sh`, update variable `BACKUP_ROOTDIR` with the new directory.

-* Open file `backup_sogo.sh`, modify

 * Run command `crontab -e -u root` to setup root user's cron job.
 Add content
   below as new job: